Student Handbook: Section 4: Residential Living Policies

 Residents assigned to a space that has unoccupied beds or bedrooms should expect another student to be assigned to these spaces at any time.
 Notification of a new roommate will be sent to students when possible; however, this is not always the case.
 Residents should not utilize unoccupied beds, furniture, or space so that it will be available to an incoming student at any time.
 All unoccupied spaces should be kept accessible and clean.
 Residence Life reserves the right to check unoccupied bed/room spaces to ensure move-in readiness, as well as confirm a student has checked-out of a residential space properly.

+Residential spaces are equipped with a Sprinkler system along with Fire Extinguishers on each floor.
+Also included are 1 or more smoke detectors in each living space.
 Any person who is responsible for a fire in any facility; interfering with fire officials; interfering or tampering with a fire alarm or safety equipment; or creating false alarms will be subject to University disciplinary action, monetary fines and/or civil action.
 This includes covering a smoke detector in any way, for any reason, or hanging anything from the sprinklers/smoke detectors.

 On the first Monday of every month, RAs will host a floor meeting in which information will be communicated about Campus Life, policies, and upcoming deadlines.
 It is the resident’s responsibility to ensure they are in attendance or are informed about missed information.
-Floor meetings may be held on a virtual platform.

 All of the furniture and appliances provided by the University remain the property of the University throughout the resident’s occupancy.
 The resident may not remove any University-owned furniture or appliances from the apartment.
 The resident may not remove any University-owned items from the common spaces within the residence hall.
 Residents are not permitted to build lofts or adjust university furniture into an unsafe position.
 Failure to abide by the above restrictions may result in disciplinary action.
 Any furniture brought into the halls that is deemed a health hazard as defined by Housing & Residence Life staff is subject to removal.